Senate GOP blocks domestic terrorism bill, gun policy debate

 Senate Majority Leader Chuck Schumer, D-N.Y. tried to nudge Republicans into taking up a domestic terrorism bill that had cleared the House quickly last week after mass shootings at a grocery store in Buffalo, New York, and a church in Southern California targeting people of color.
 He said it could become the basis for negotiation.

-But the vote failed nearly along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
-The final vote was 47-47, short of the 60 needed to take up the bill, with Sen. Susan Collins of Maine the only Republican to vote in favor.
+But the vote failed along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
+The final vote was 47-47, short of the 60 needed to take up the bill.
+All Republicans voted against it.

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.

-Note: This story has been corrected to show that Sen. Collins’ vote was incorrectly announced in the Senate chamber as a yes vote.
-All Republicans voted against the measure.